donedgardo/blog/content/blog/top-10-things-I-hate-about-your-code.md

 featuredImage: ../assets/hate-your-code.jpeg
 ---

+Forgive the provocative title; as you read, please do not take this as an attack on your person.
+Remember, you are not your code.
+Also, please take this with a  grain of salt.
+Everything has its tradeoff and what I'm about to say are values also shared by legendary experts such as Martin Fowler, Robert C. Martin, and Kent Beck.

 ## 1. Zero to no automated tests
 Do I have to manually test all features every time I make a simple change?
 No tests will lead developers to skip the cleaning/refactoring step since you probably don't want to break the already